 Consider the memory of a scary scene in a movie.
 If you take the music and auditory cues out, it’ll hardly be scary or memorable.
 Put back in the auditory cues and music and you’ll remember it forever.

 Consider the energy and pulse of an EDM electronic dance music song at 120 or 140 bpm.
-Songs at this tempo have a familiar cadence, that unlike melodic scales that differ, is prevalent across many areas and cultures.
+Songs at this tempo have a familiar cadence, that unlike melodic scales that differ, is prevalent across many regions and cultures.
 This has been of interest to researchers and there are theories that this tempo is gravitated towards because the heart rate of an infant in the mother’s womb is in that range (120-160bpm) as well as the heart rate of an adult while participating in moderate exercise like running or dancing.
 Composers, producers, and audio engineers use this association to their advantage.

 Perfect practice makes perfect.
 The more times a learned skill is practiced in a neutral environment, the more closely what was learned will be applied with higher accuracy and confidence when doing it live.
 You don’t start playing a championship game in sports without honing your skills and practicing the plays first.
 Why should work be any different?